The Missing People Choir hope their Britain's Got Talent appearance can help find their loved ones.

 The Missing People Choir is a community choir of people whose friends and family have gone missing.

-Sharing some of their stories on the show at the weekend, the members of the group revealed how many of them haven't heard from their loved ones for decades.
+Sharing some of their stories on the show at their audition, the members of the group revealed how many of them haven't heard from their loved ones for decades.

 They went on to perform the original song “I Miss You” for the panel to huge praise.